johnwbyrd/superpawn/README.md

 Things it doesn't do
 --------------------

-- Distance to mate reporting is wrong for large numbers
 - Take castling into account in computing hashes
 - Understand pawn structure
 - Better endgame logic for say KRK